Yagisan/A-Touch-of-Frost/README.md

 **[Lucien - Immersive Fully Voiced Male Follower](https://www.nexusmods.com/skyrimspecialedition/mods/20035)** - a very in depth follower.
 There isn't enough space here to do the description justice, so follow the link and read up about this fantastic NPC. **Do not import this follower into Nether's Follower Framework, or My Home is Your Home - you will break this NPC**.

+**[Vilja in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/6722)** - one of the earliest, if not the earliest fully custom NPCs for Skyrim.
+Vilja is an independent bard with her own mission.
+Vilja has some complicated systems given the age of the mod, and the fact that it was developed for the original Skyrim.
+For full details on how to use these system, follow the link to the mod page. **Do not import this follower into Nether's Follower Framework, or My Home is Your Home - you will break this NPC**.

+**[Companions and Followers SE](https://www.nexusmods.com/skyrimspecialedition/mods/719)** adds 12 generic followers to Skyrim.
+The travel randomly to multiple locations around Skyrim.
+Even if you don't use them, they make great filler as they travel around.
+Or use Nether's Follower Framework, or My Home is Your Home and use them to populate a house or town of your choosing.

+**[Dorethi - Severin Manor Guard for Skyrim SE](https://www.nexusmods.com/skyrimspecialedition/mods/1266)** adds a female DarkElf spellsword guard to Severin Manor, to function like a "Housecarl" and potential marriage partner.

 ## Player Homes

 **[Silverstead (SE)](https://www.nexusmods.com/skyrimspecialedition/mods/2397)** is a large Hearthfire inspired buildable player home/small town with over 280+ build options to choose from.
 A **[comprehensive patch](patches/AToF_Silverstead/Data/Yagisans_AToF_Silverstead_Patch.md)** has been developed by Yagisan to reflect it's importance to A Touch of Frost as potentially the players main base of operation in Skyrim.